AresMUSH/aresmush/game/plugins/fs3combat/help/damage.md

 - healing
 plugin: fs3combat
 ---
 This is a quick reference for the combat damage commands.
-For more details on FS3, see the game wiki or `help combat`.
+For more details on FS3, see `help combat`.

 `damage` - Views your damage.
 `damage <name>` - Views someone else's damage, PC, NPC or Vehicle